 Analysis

-In this 19-minute video from Dr. Paul Freund, you will learn:
+In this 23-minute video from Dr. Paul Freund, you will review:

-- The differential diagnosis of a patient with optic neuropathy
+- The differential diagnosis of optic neuropathy with disc edema

 Neuro Coach Tip